nickbabcock/collectd-rust-plugin/README.md

 ## Quickstart

 Below is a complete plugin that dummy reports [load](https://en.wikipedia.org/wiki/Load_(computing)) values to collectd, as it registers a `READ` hook.
-For an implementation has the same behavior as Collectd's own load plugin, see [plugins/load](https://github.com/nickbabcock/collectd-rust-plugin/tree/master/plugins/load)
+For an implementation that reimplements Collectd's own load plugin, see [plugins/load](https://github.com/nickbabcock/collectd-rust-plugin/tree/master/plugins/load)

 ```rust
 #[macro_use]